jamil2388/OpeNTF/readme.md

 ![Alt text](image.png)
 ![Alt text](image.png)

-Full predictions of all models on test and training sets and the values of evaluation metrics, per instance and average, are available in a rar file of size ``74.8GB`` and will be delivered upon request!
+Full predictions of all models on test and training sets and the values of evaluation metrics, per instance and average and will be delivered upon request!

 ## 5. Acknowledgement:
 We benefit from [``pytrec_eval``](https://github.com/cvangysel/pytrec_eval), [``gensim``](https://radimrehurek.com/gensim/), [Josh Feldman's blog](https://joshfeldman.net/WeightUncertainty/), and other libraries.
 We would like to thank the authors of these libraries and helpful resources.